javedali99/python-resources-for-earth-sciences/README.md

 - [PySal](https://pysal.org/): A python spatial analysis library for open source and crossed platform Geospatial Data Science

+- [MovingPandas](https://anitagraser.github.io/movingpandas/): MovingPandas implements a Trajectory class and corresponding methods based on GeoPandas.
+It provides trajectory data structures and functions for analysis and visualization.

 - [Shapely](https://shapely.readthedocs.io/en/latest/): Shapely is a Python package for manipulation and analysis of planar geometric objects.
 It is based on the widely deployed `GEOS` (the engine of PostGIS) and `JTS` libraries.

 - [Rasterio](https://rasterio.readthedocs.io/en/latest/): Rasterio is a `GDAL` and Numpy-based Python library designed to make your work with geospatial raster data more productive, more fun — more Zen.
 It is a highly useful module for raster processing which you can use for reading and writing several different raster formats in Python.
 Python automatically registers all known `GDAL` drivers for reading supported formats when importing the module.